Ash97-on-GH/TuteDudeAsh/README.md

 TuteDude Assignments

-This repository contains task 1 and task 2 of assignment 1 in the python course.
+This repository contains tasks for Assignments 1 to 5.

 task1:
 1. Takes two numbers as input from the user.